Skip to main content Skip to footer

 That is, it will not apply retrospectively to projects that obtained an investment decision prior to the policies commencement, or to business cases that have already been in development prior to the Policy’s operation.

-• Capability in government and industry, including providing templates
+• Uplifting capability of government and industry, including policy specific training

 • Monitoring and reporting systems and frameworks